sashwatgupta/Architectural-Alchemists/intent/Readme.md

     **Discovery:** AWS services like Athena, Glue Crawler and Data Quality are used for auto-discovery of metadata of services and assess the data quality.

 4. **Account - Machine Learning:** ML (Machine Learning) is performed using Lake Formation.
 Use Amazon SageMaker to provide standard AI/ML models for customer segmentation, lifetime value and sentiment analysis.
 Other AI services such as Amazon Personalize can be utilized to get actionable insight and personalization.

 5. **Account - Business Analytics Domain:** Build all reportable data sets in Amazon S3 and leverage Amazon Redshift and Amazon Athena for analytics.
 Optionally, for heavily used analytics, build data marts in Amazon Redshift.For ad-hoc requirements, use Athena to analyze data in the data lake with standard SQL.

 6. **Customer 360:** Build an aggregate domain to serve the Customer 360 view to other systems.
 Neptune a graph database is used  [Customer 360 Database selection](/ADR/customer-360-database.md).

-7.  **Loyalty Platform:**
-- Provides realtime customer preferences and points to operational systems through the data mesh
-- Provides batch information to analytical systems
-- Gets a customer 360 view from Customer 360 aggregate domain
+Lambda functions can be used to capture events from multiple systems and save them in the graph database.
+Relevant data requests are made to the systems via the central governance to access the data.
+Data is found using the data catalog to add to the customer view.

 8. **Compensation Management:**
-- The compensation management gets events for flight cancellations, delays and baggage handling.
+- The [compensation management](/intent/compensation-management.md) gets events for flight cancellations, delays and baggage handling.
 - The event initiates the automated or manual compensation management.

+9. **Case Management:**
+Case management creates cases automatically based on system identified issues, through agents, different entry points in web and mobile applications and manually by the users in the system.